Covington teacher wins SACS' top educator award

-A fourth-grade Covington Elementary School teacher today was surprised during a pep rally to win a top honor for Southwest Allen County Schools educators.
+A fourth-grade Covington Elementary School teacher was surprised to learn Friday during a pep rally that she won a top honor for Southwest Allen County Schools educators.

 SACS Superintendent Park Ginder, along with Covington Principal Fred Graf, announced during the school’s Field Day Kick Off Pep Rally that Jennifer Peeper is the district’s 2023 Teacher of the Year.